 - Loosen Up or Unbuckle?: Over the years I’ve tried both methods.
 Personally speaking, I prefer the former.
-When fording a fast flowing river over an uneven bed, I want to feel as balanced as possible.
+When fording a fast flowing river over an uneven bed, I want to feel as balanced as possible (Note: Carrying a lightweight pack helps).
 Unbuckling your backpack leaves you vulnerable to load shifts during a ford.
 My preference is to stay clipped in, but before a potentially difficult crossing, slightly loosen my hip belt, shoulder and sternum straps.
 Not too much, as this can lead to instability, but just enough that if I do happen to go into the drink, I’m able to unbuckle immediately without issue.

-- (Note: This particular point flies in the face of conventional river fording wisdom.
-Virtually every article you read on the subject advises hikers to undo the hip belt and sternum strap before crossing.
+Note: This particular point flies in the face of conventional river fording wisdom.
+Most articles you read on the subject advise hikers to undo the hip belt and sternum strap before crossing.
 I’ve occasionally wondered whether some of the folks writing these pieces are simply regurgitating the same old thing.
 I can only speak from my own experiences over the past few decades.
 During this time I’ve crossed a lot of fast flowing rivers from the Yukon to the Himalaya to Southwest Tasmania.
 The only times I’ve taken a tumble were back in 1998 (Alaska) and 2008 (Ladakh), when I did so on purpose in order to test both the buckled and unbuckled methods.
-Both trials were done on nice warm sunny days (I’m not a complete nutter 😉 ).
-Having said all that, I’ve probably just jinxed myself into falling arse over tea kettle next time I cross a meandering, ankle-high stream!).
+Both trials were done on nice warm sunny days (I’m not a complete nutter).
+Having said all that, I’ve probably just jinxed myself into falling arse over tea kettle next time I cross a meandering, ankle-high stream.

 The Tripod or Quadpod Method

-An extra “leg” or two in the form of hiking poles or long, sturdy sticks, can be of great assistance in aiding balance and stability during a difficult river crossing.
-For ease of reference, the following bullet points refer to the Tripod method (one pole), however, the same technique applies to the Quadpod version (two poles) as well:
+An extra “leg” or two in the form of hiking poles or long, sturdy sticks, can be of great assistance in aiding balance and stability during difficult river crossings.
+For ease of reference, the following bullet points refer to the Tripod method (one pole), however, the same technique applies to the Quadpod version (two poles) as well.

 - Enter the water facing upstream.
 Use your pole for stability.
 Grip it with both hands.

 - Bend at the knees and lean slightly forward into the oncoming water.
-Your pole/stick is directly in front of you.
+Your pole/stick is directly in front of you acting as an extra point of contact.
 Think of a sumo wrestler trying to keep their centre of gravity as low as possible.
-The goal is the same – not to be pushed backwards.

-- In your tripod/bent knee stance, proceed to slowly shuffle across the river.
-Make things easier by crossing at a slight angle heading downstream rather than straight across, as this will mean you are moving with the current rather than fighting against it.
+- In your tripod/low profile stance, proceed to slowly shuffle across the river.
+Make things easier by angling slightly downstream (while still facing upstream) rather than straight across, as this will mean you are moving with the current, rather than fighting against it.

-- Test each foothold as you go.
+- Test each foothold as you go; foot entrapment is one of the principal reasons people fall during crossings.
 The stick/pole will act as a depth tester and stabiliser.
 Shuffle steadily, but never rush; this particularly holds true if you are making your way over slippery rocks.